plclub/cbpv-effects-coeffects/README.md

   - `autosubst2`: Two files distributed with Autosubst 2.
 These files have been slightly edited to make them compatible with Coq 8.19.0.

  - `common`: Files used by all subsections.
-This includes axiomatization for the effects and coeffect structures as well as an additional library for working with bounded natural numbers.
+This includes the axiomatizations for the effects and coeffect structures as well as an additional library for working with bounded natural numbers.

   - `effects`: Results in Section 2 (Effects)